A domain is like your virtual moniker; a unique, human-readable address of your site that tells online users who you are where to find you.

 (En-us targets English speakers in the U.S).

-you were to create a Spanish-language version of your English homepage, you
+Similarly, if you were to create a Spanish-language version of your English homepage, you would use

 The hreflang tag is used in the following situations: